bcliang/docker-libgourou/README.md

 #### Commands

 Use the bash shell to run the libgourou utility scripts.
-See the `libgourou` [README](https://indefero.soutade.fr/p/libgourou/source/tree/master/README.md) for additional notes.
+See the `libgourou` [README](https://indefero.soutade.fr/p/libgourou/source/tree/master/README.md) and/or the included manpages for additional usage.

 To activate a new device with a AdobeID :
 ```
 adept_activate -u <AdobeID USERNAME> [--output-dir output_directory]
 ```
 By default, configuration files will be saved in `/home/libgourou/.adept`.
-Save contents to a mounted volume for reuse at a later date.
+Users should save contents to a mounted volume for reuse at a later date.

 To download an ePub/PDF :
 ```
-acsmdownloader -f <ACSM_FILE>
+acsmdownloader <ACSM_FILE>
 ```
 To export your private key (for use with Calibre, for example) :
 ```